 - A 36-hour graduate degree program with two tracks: 4-8 Middle Level and Secondary/P–8 & 7–12.

 The Partnership for Transition to Teaching grant provides tuition for candidates who are enrolled in required MAT courses for up to $5000.00 to cover actual costs of the total program.
-Recent college or university graduates, career changers, paraprofessionals, and Science, Technology, Engineering, and Mathematics (STEM) and English majors are specifically targeted to become mathematics, science and English/language arts teachers through this funding opportunity.
-Candidates and graduates who successfully complete the MAT program with the Partnership for Transition to Teaching grant funds (and are eligible, apply and offered a teaching position) are required to teach for three years in the partnership school district or refund the paid tuition and fees to the grant.
+Recent college or university graduates, career changers, and paraprofessionals are specifically targeted to become teachers in critical shortage subject areas, as designated by the Arkansas Department of Education, through this funding opportunity.
+Candidates and graduates who successfully complete the MAT program with the Partnership for Transition to Teaching grant funds (and are eligible, apply and offered a teaching position) are required to teach for three years in a partnership school district or refund the paid tuition and fees to the grant.

 Individual programs may have additional exit requirements.
 Individuals from groups traditionally underrepresented in STEM, including minorities, individuals with disabilities, women, and veterans are highly encouraged to apply.